 - 21 July: Isle of Mull Highland Games, Tobermory

-- end July / early August: Ross of Mull and Iona Gala
+- tbc July - August: Ross of Mull and Iona Gala Fortnight

 - 5 August: Bunessan Agricultural Show

-- tbc August: Tobermory Horticultural Society Annual Flower Show - Aros Hall, Tobermory from 2pm
+- 20 August: Tobermory Horticultural Society Annual Flower Show - Aros Hall, Tobermory

 Visit the events diary on the Round About Mull web site to find out what's on.

 My travellers' tips file may also be useful if you are planning a trip to Scotland.
 It covers airlines, national car hire, train information, maps, etc.

 What to see on Mull

 Mull has lots of opportunities for wildlife spotting from birds to marine mammals and over 4000 plant species.

 Guided walks with local Wildlife Rangers operate throughout the year.